VistritPandey/Quiz/README.md

-# Kahoot Clone
+# Small Quiz App
- Kahoot Clone made using JS
+ Quiz App made using JS
+Question and Answers are pre-recorded, and if needed to be changed, can be changed from script.js